Bismarck Conservation Area

-Protected lands in Missouri, U.S.
+Protected land in Missouri, U.S.

 Bismarck Conservation Area consists of 1188 acre southwest of Bismarck, Missouri.
 The area surrounds 210 acre DiSalvo Lake.
 The lake was constructed in 1944 by Hanna Mining Company, and the Missouri Department of Conservation acquired the land from Hanna Mining Company in 1981.

 Bismarck Conservation Area includes a parking areas, boat ramp, two designated trails, and fishing dock.
 The area is open to hunting and fishing.
 It is the only conservation area in St. Francois County.

 Geography

 The Bismarck Conservation Area contains a bottomland forest just northeast of Buford Mountain in the St. Francois Mountains.
 The nearest city to the park is Farmington which is located 10 mi northeast.

 Lake

 DiSalvo Lake is the centerpiece of Bismarck conservation area; it impounds the headwaters of the St. Francois River.
 Its 210 acres was produced by a concrete dam built in the 1940s.
 The drainage ratio is 47:1.
 It is a very shallow lake with a maximum depth of 15 ft and the upper third is only 4 ft deep.